 Or

 'Transposition'

-Students will be given a simple 4 bar treble clef melody in A minor eg:
+Students will be given a simple 4 bar Bass clef melody in C, F or G major eg:

-Students play the RH melody once in the original key and then in 2 other minor keys of the students' choice

-Scores

-Submission of the score is not required for the Set Piece but is compulsory for all Free Choice Pieces.
+Students play the LH melody once in the original key and then in 2 other major keys of the students' choice Or 'Composition' Students may perform their own composition for piano in any style.
+Duration must be between 30 seconds and 2 minutes.
+Basic notation is required - this is not marked but must be included to assist the examiner in marking useful comments on the report.
+For video exams, compositions are submitted at the same time as PDF scores for free choice pieces and may be handed to the examiner on the day for in person exams.
+Scores Submission of the score is not required for the Set Piece but is compulsory for Free Choice Pieces.
 For in person exams, a copy of the Free Choice Piece is to be presented to the examiner.
 For Video Exams, a PDF of the piece is to be attached to the video submission.
-Teachers are responsible for adhering to copyright guidelines and a 'Copyright Declaration Form' must be attached with the PDF (this form will be sent to you as part of the booking process.)
+Teachers are responsible for adhering to copyright guidelines and a 'Copyright Declaration Form' must be attached with the PDF (this form is available as a free download on our 'Resources' page).
+Unfortunately, exams will not be reviewed unless all PDFs are declared.
+Notes Exam content is identical regardless of 'in person' or 'video submission'.

-Notes

-Exam content is identical regardless of 'in person' or 'video submission'.

-There is a sample exam on the UME website.
-Please read the guidelines and watch the video as

 Performance from memory is encouraged for repertoire.
 Memory work is not specifically rewarded but will be noted and contributes toward overall impression.
 All Pieces must be introduced by Title and Composer.
 Students may have a 'run sheet' with the order in which they are presenting their exam material.
 This can be either visible or off camera as suits the student.
 The teacher or parent may verbally prompt each part of the exam.
 The exam is not testing the student's ability to remember the order of the entire program but rather their delivery of it.
 The teacher or parent cannot help the student identify elements of general Knowledge or make any corrections or suggestions during the exam.
 Whilst good announcements are appreciated, this is not an examinable skill in the syllabus.
 Therefore, if announcements present a problem due to language or any other issue, a teacher or parent may announce each part of the exam in a video exam.
 For in person exams, the examiner will assist in making the transition from one section to the next.
 The student may perform the entire exam in the order of their choice.
 For example, a student may present pieces followed by technical work then General Knowledge and so on, or they may prefer to begin with their General Knowledge and then begin to play.
 Any order is fine so long as announcements are clear eg 'I am going to begin with General Knowledge' and 'My first piece is 'Study' etc.